Hearing Instrument Specialist

 - Seven real ear (probe tube) measurement systems

-- Three desktop computers and one laptop computer for simulated audiometry & hearing aid manufacturer fitting software
+- Four desktop computers and two laptop computers for simulated audiometry and hearing aid manufacturer fitting software

 - One document camera for hearing aid troubleshooting and repair service